-Circumstantial evidence suggests that treating hypertension, often predominantly systolic, is important in HFmrEF/HFpEF.
-Diuretics, ACEIs, ARBs and MRAs all appear appropriate agents, but beta-blockers may be less effective in reducing SBP.
-A recent study suggests that patients with hypertension and HFpEF or HFmrEF should not receive an ARB (olmesartan) if they are receiving ACEIs and beta-blockers.
+Circumstantial evidence suggests that treating hypertension, often predominantly systolic, is important in HFmrEF/HFpEF.^{127,317} Diuretics, ACEIs, ARBs and MRAs all appear appropriate agents, but beta-blockers may be less effective in reducing SBP.
+A recent study suggests that patients with hypertension and HFpEF or HFmrEF should not receive an ARB (olmesartan) if they are receiving ACEIs and beta-blockers.318 and in cardiovascular mortality.130 However, aggressive management of dysglycaemia may be harmful.^{153,320}

-The first-line oral hypoglycaemic drug for patients with HFpEF and HFmrEF should be metformin (see also Section 11.6).
+The first-line oral hypoglycaemic drug for patients with HFpEF and HFmrEF should be metformin319 (see also Section 11.6).
 Recently, a trial of empagliflozin showed a reduction in blood pressure and body weight, probably by inducing glycosuria and osmotic diuresis.
-Its use was associated with a reduction in hospitalization for HF and in cardiovascular mortality.
-However, aggressive management of dysglycaemia may be harmful.
+Its use was associated with a reduction in hospitalization for HF

 Myocardial ischaemia may contribute to symptoms, morbidity and mortality and should be considered when assessing patients.
 However, there is only anecdotal evidence that revascularization improves symptoms or outcome.
-Patients with angina should follow the same management route as patients with HFrEF.
+Patients with angina should follow the same management route as patients with HFrEF.112

 Patients with HFpEF and HFmrEF have impaired exercise tolerance, commonly accompanied by an augmented blood pressure response to exercise and chronotropic incompetence.
-Combined endurance/resistance training appears safe for patients with HFpEF and HFmrEF and improves exercise capacity (as reflected by an increase in peak oxygen consumption), physical functioning score and diastolic function.
+Combined endurance/resistance training appears safe for patients with HFpEF and HFmrEF and improves exercise capacity (as reflected by an increase in peak oxygen consumption), physical functioning score and diastolic function.^{307,321}